Knock, knock...knock, knock....

 But his heart was blind.

-The Pastor opened his mouth to protest, but before he could utter a word, he felt a mild wobbliness in his legs.
+The Pastor opened his mouth to protest, though before he could utter a word, his legs started to wobble.
 But no, it wasn’t his legs.
 The floor was moving!
 It buckled up, then fell, twisted and turned.

 "It’s an earthquake!” cried the Pastor.